Abdul-IV/Abdul-IV/README.md

 - 👋 Hi, I’m @Abdul
 - 👀 I’m interested in Data Engineering.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on Python and Java programming.
 - 📫 How to reach me is by email: abdul.kasmo.iv@gmail.com